MICA Master's thesis case study - UX Research, UX Design

 Project Overview

-Initially, I spent time looking at the problem space around increasing empathy amongst strangers by creating a solution that could bring people together, in person, to cook and eat meals together.
+The best stories and connections are made over a shared meal- especially if the meal also has a story.
+For this project, I spent time looking at the problem space around increasing empathy amongst strangers by creating a solution that could bring people together, in person, to cook and eat meals together.
 A pivot point came when realizing that many in-person meal sharing organizations became unsustainable and inactive due to the COVID-19 pandemic.
 A greater problem that needed to be addressed became clear.

 UX researcher & designer: Initial research, discovery, ideation, prototyping, user interviews, and user testing, iteration, high fidelity prototyping, analysis of feedback for prioritizing next steps.